 All Sorento models also get a heap of safety equipment including a 360-degree camera, lane keep assist, forward collision warning, hill start assist, parking-collision-avoidance assist and speed limit assist.
 The nifty Blind-spot View Monitor (BVM), which can help the driver avoid a collision on roads with multiple lanes.
-This beams a live video feed into the left or right side of the driver’s display when indicating to change lanes when a vehicle is hidden in the car's blind-spot.
+This projects a live video feed into the left or right side of the driver’s display when indicating to change lanes, and shows a clear video of any vehicles hidden in the car’s blind-spot.